Adwaith-Rajesh/newsweec/README.md

 Chat with the bot: Telegram username: @newsweec_bot

-The project isn't complete yet.
-Star and follow the project to get instant updates

 - [Click Here to know how to host the bot locally for yourself](https://adwaith-rajesh.github.io/newsweec/docs/self-host)